Why Do I Feel Like I Don’t Belong?

 disconnected from life itself

-Other times, they exist quietly in the background as a persistent sense of not fully having a place.
+Sometimes these feelings are obvious.
+Other times they remain quietly in the background as a persistent sense of never fully having a place.

 The Human Need to Belong